for QUEST and Gifted Education

 Parents can fill out the QUEST Parent Questionnaire to provide information about their child's abilities, behaviors, and needs.
 Responses to this form are accessible to all of your child's teachers

-What if my child is absent on the day one of the assessments is administered or my child enrolled in PPS after the assessments were given?
+What if my child is absent on the day the assessments is administered or my child enrolled in PPS after the assessments were given?

 There will be make-ups for any child absent on the day an assessment is administered.
 Another round of assessments will be administered in the Fall and the Winter for new students to the district.
 In no cases, will there be opportunities for assessment re-takes.

-My child was not found eligible for services, but they are very bright.
+My child was not found eligible for Tier 3 services, but they are very bright.
 How will their needs be met?

-Although only 3-5% of each grade level is identified for Tier 3 services, 20%-25% of the grade level's population will be identified for Tier 2 services.
-This means they are part of the group that will receive differentiated instruction in the classroom to meet their needs.
-Also, in grades 3-5, this group of students is known as the "Affiliate Group" and will receive additional pull-out services with the QUEST teacher once per month.
+Although only 3-5% of each grade level is identified for Tier 3 services, 15%-20% of the grade level's population will be identified for Tier 2 services.
+In addition to catered small group instruction in the classroom, these students will also receive pull-out instruction with the QUEST teacher approximately once a month.